 - Drop by tablespoons onto ungreased cookie sheets 2 inches apart.
 Press down to flatten, if desired.

-- Bake 12-15 minutes until slightly golden.
+- Bake at 350 degrees for 12-15 minutes until slightly golden.
 These are great when slightly warmed, dipped in a cold, frothy glass of milk.
 Yum!